What is Managed Future Strategy?

 If the portfolio construction process is simplified into the above stages, stage one is a Model conviction, while stages two and three indicate risk management.

 Once stage one is separated from risk management and kept constant, risk management decisions can be isolated for creating risk management based factors.
 The risk management process is dependent on the below factors:

 - The Liquidity factor measures the effect of allocating relatively more risk to highly liquid markets like the money markets.
 Liquidity is defined by the volume and volatility for each market.
 In terms of the liquidity factor, the risk allocation across markets will tilt more towards the liquid markets.
-When this factor indicates a positive return, it means that a portfolio which allocates more risk to more liquid markets outperforms the equal dollar risk portfolio.
+When this factor indicates a positive return, it means that a portfolio that allocates more risk to more liquid markets outperforms the equal dollar risk portfolio.

 - The Correlation Factor measures the effect of incorporating correlation into the risk allocation process.
 This allocation is determined by ranking the markets based on their “correlation contribution” for each market.
-When a market is highly correlated with multiple other markets but the initial markets is not in an offsetting position, less risk shall be allocated to it.
+When a market is highly correlated with multiple other markets, but the initial markets are not in an offsetting position, less risk shall be allocated to it.
 The idea is that if one market is falling, the other market should be in a position to compensate for the same.
-When the correlation factor returns are positive, it means that a portfolio incorporating correlation in risk allocation outperforms equal dollar risk portfolio.
+When the correlation factor returns are positive, it means that a portfolio incorporating correlation in risk allocation outperforms an equal dollar risk portfolio.

-For every individual factor, the impact of each risk management aspect can be measured across the set of included markets (equities, commodities, fixed income and currency).
+For every individual factor, the impact of each risk management aspect can be measured across the set of included markets (equities, commodities, fixed income, and currency).